-While an RC boat isn’t suited for passengers (except Stuart Little, of course), RC boats are still a great way to enjoy a day on the lake.
-An RC boat can provide endless fun for kids and adults.
+While an RC boat isn’t suited for passengers (except Stuart Little, of course), the best RC boats are still a great way to enjoy a day on the lake.
+RC boat stands for remote-controlled boat, and these waterproof gadgets can provide endless fun for kids and adults.
 Even if you don’t have a big lake near you, you can still find ways to enjoy an RC boat.
-Ponds, rivers, and even swimming pools can be plenty of fun.
+Ponds, rivers, and even swimming pools can provide plenty of fun.

-If you’re just getting into RC boats, we’ve picked out some of our favorite affordable options that are primed for a day of fun on the water.
+If you’re just getting into remote-controlled boats, we’ve picked out some of our favorite options for beginners that are primed for a day of fun on the water.

 This remote control boat has a double-hatched battery casing to keep water out, and it also features a low-battery warning that appears on the remote control.
 Four channels on the 2.4Ghz range help prevent interference from other boats.
 The boat has a water intake to keep the motor cool.